Live · Updates every 50msFree — No signupNTP synced

 Live Time with Milliseconds

 The atomic clock real time display updates every 50 milliseconds, showing seconds and milliseconds in the large UTC clock face.
-This gives you the atomic clock actual time down to the millisecond, synchronized to your device's NTP-disciplined system clock.
+This gives you the current atomic time down to the millisecond, synchronized to your device's NTP-disciplined system clock.

 DST Indicators

 Time zones currently observing Daylight Saving Time show a gold "DST" badge.
-DST advances the clock 1 hour forward in spring and sets it back in autumn, meaning the offset from UTC changes seasonally.
+DST advances clocks 1 hour forward in spring and back in autumn.
 Atomic clocks themselves are not affected by DST — only civil time displays change.

 Related Atomic Time Resources